justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 > Otsu’s method calculates an “optimal” threshold (marked by a red line in the histogram below) by maximizing the variance between two classes of pixels, which are separated by the threshold.
 Equivalently, this threshold minimizes the intra-class variance. - [SciKit Image Docs](http://scikit-image.org/docs/dev/auto_examples/segmentation/plot_thresholding.html)

 The main takeaway with Otsu's method is that it works best with a bimodal distribution.
 For our image, this means the histogram should be represented by two distinct peaks.
-Since our cropped image looks to have two distinct regions, let's confirm that this method will be sufficient.
+Since our cropped image looks to have two visually different areas (ie. transparent glass at the top, flour/water mixture at the bottom), let's confirm that this method will work.

 ```python
 plt.hist(img.ravel(), bins=256, range=(0.0, 1.0), fc='k', ec='k')